MichaelKleemoff/traversy-js-challenges/01-basic-challenges-1/08-palindrome/readme.md

 ### Constraints

-- The input string will only contain lowercase letters and spaces
+- The function should ignore spaces, special characters and anything non-alphanumeric when checking if the string is a palindrome
-- The function should ignore spaces when checking if the string is a palindrome
+- The function should test case-insensitive strings

 ### Hints